KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Our Approach

 \section{Our Approach}

-\SystemName is a Python framework and can support PyTorch-based Transformer LMs, providing simple APIs for LM model serving and parameter tuning.
-Figure~\ref{fig:code_example} shows example usage for LM inference: an offline parameter tuning API (Figure~\ref{fig:code_example}a) generates configurations used by the \SystemName runtime (Figure~\ref{fig:code_example}b).
+\SystemName is a Python framework and can support PyTorch-based Transformer LMs, providing simple APIs for model serving and parameter tuning.
+Figure~\ref{fig:code_example} shows example usage for LM inference: an offline parameter tuning API (Fig.~\ref{fig:code_example}a) generates configurations used by the \SystemName runtime (Fig.~\ref{fig:code_example}b).
 Using \SystemName is straightforward and typically requires only a few dozen lines of Python code.

-\DesignName reduces KV cache memory pressure by: (1) offloading the full KV cache to disk, (2) maintaining a compact in-memory key (K) cache representation to identify important KV entries using a predictor, which will be preloaded from the disk for decoding, (3) minimizing disk I/O overhead by structuring disk access patterns and effectively caching and reusing previously accessed KV entries through a reuse buffer.
-The \SystemName runtime tracks reusable entries across layers, fetching missing ones from disk for the attention kernel and periodically updates the on-disk full cache with newly generated data.
-The KV predictor is detailed in Sec. \ref{subsec:eff_critical_kv_pred} and Sec. \ref{subsubsec:group_kv_pred}, the in-memory compression scheme in Sec. \ref{sec:kcompressed}, and the runtime scheduling and reuse buffer in Sec. \ref{subsec:runtime_system}.
+Fig.~\ref{fig:design} gives a high-level overview of \DesignName. \DesignName reduces memory pressure and improves system efficiency by: (a) offloading the full KV cache to disk; (b) maintaining a compact in-memory key cache representation to identify important KV entries using a predictor (c), which will be preloaded from the disk for decoding; (d) minimizing disk I/O overhead by structuring disk access patterns; and (e) effectively caching and reusing previously accessed KV entries through a reuse buffer.
+The \SystemName runtime coordinates I/O and compute, tracks reusable entries across layers, fetches missing ones from disk for the attention kernel, and periodically updates the on-disk full cache and the in-memory representation with newly generated data.
+The KV predictor is detailed in Sec.~\ref{subsec:eff_critical_kv_pred} and Sec.~\ref{subsubsec:group_kv_pred}, the in-memory compression scheme in Sec.~\ref{sec:kcompressed}, and the runtime scheduling and reuse buffer in Sec.~\ref{subsec:runtime_system}.